 Choosing a small, textured shower tile is one of the safest options.
 Both the texture and the extra grouting keeps your feet from slipping whenever the floor is wet and soapy.
 Many modern bathroom tiles have grouts that are resistant to stains, humidity, and mold.

 If you want to go for more porcelain and ceramic tiles, there are many more decor possibilities.
 Feel free to mix and match different colors and patterns for more boldness.
 Or you can opt for a more harmonious look with a more simple bathroom ceramic tile.

 Increase the Lighting

 Bathrooms don’t usually have access to much natural light, so having excellent lighting is essential.
-As you plan out types of bathroom remodels you’re considering, consider improving your current lighting.
+As you plan out the types of bathroom remodels you’re considering, consider improving your current lighting.
 It can improve both the functionality and the overall mood of your space.
 Great contractors and remodeling professionals, in general, know that when it comes to bathroom renovations, good lighting is extremely important.

 One simple bathroom improvement is adding a dimmer for your main lights.
 If you enjoy taking baths, you can better set the mood for relaxation.
 A dimmer is helpful to get the ambiance just right.

 Adding recessed fixtures around your mirror will give you some of the best lighting for when you’re doing your hair, makeup, and other tasks that require good lighting.
 Adding lighting in the shower versus around it is also a good idea.
 You could find your showers much more pleasant when they’re well lit.